ufal/corefud-scorer/README.md

 The shared task is one of the activities of the [CorefUD](https://ufal.mff.cuni.cz/corefud) project, which collects coreference and anaphora datasets of various languages and aims to harmonize them under the same scheme.

 The scorer builds on top of the [Universal Anaphora scorer (UA scorer)](https://github.com/juntaoy/universal-anaphora-scorer), currently on its version 2.0 <a href="https://aclanthology.org/2023.iwcs-1.19/">[Yu et al, 2023]</a>.
-At the same time, it is one of the main sources for the new features in the UA scorer.
+At the same time, the CorefUD scorer is one of the sources for the new features in the UA scorer.

 It supports exact, partial and head match of mentions.
-Partial match is an alternative to minimum span evaluation by the UA scorer.
-Head match compares whether the mention heads are represented by identical tokens.
+Whereas partial match is an alternative to minimum span evaluation by the UA scorer, head match compares whether the mention heads are represented by identical tokens.
+The scorer is also able to evaluate zero anaphora, using two alternative strategies to match key zero mentions to response zero mentions: linear and dependency.

+The CorefUD scorer supports all standard metrics used for coreference, e.g. MUC, B-cubed, CEAF, BLANC and LEA.
+In addition, is is able to compute the Mention Overlap Ratio and Anaphor-decomposable score, introduced for the CRAC 2022 Shared Task.
-In addition, the evaluation can be run with singletons taken into account.
+Optionally, the evaluation can be run with singletons taken into account.

-TODO: CONTINUE HERE WITH DESCRIPTION OF ZERO MATCHING The scorer is also able to evaluate

 The scorer is limited to evaluate coreference only, excluding split antecedents, bridging and other relations, as the latter relations are currently irrelevant for the shared task.